NeatCapitalOrg/cat-astrophe/README.md

 The Cat API will return a random cat image.
 Docs here: https://thecatapi.com/

-- Use API key: cfd1ad99-38c0-4acf-917e-fab384dd5eda
+- Use API key: *cfd1ad99-38c0-4acf-917e-fab384dd5eda*
 - Integrate with the cat API to load images.
 - It should grab images from The Cat API based on the size and type (gif or static) selected on the setup screen
-- The Cat API is a free service, so let’s respect them by rate limiting the requests to a maximum of 4 per second.
+- The Cat API is a free service, so let’s respect them by rate limiting the requests to a **maximum of 4 per second.**

+## QUESTIONS / COMMENTS / CONCERNS / ISSUES?

+If you need anything at all, just reach out.
+This is supposed to sort of simulate an actual work environment, and your work colleagues are there to help.
+So don't be bashful.